 “In terms of lessons to be learned from a risk standpoint, I think we’re still discovering that with GDPR and will continue to have to do so with CCPA and the New York privacy law as well,” Burns said, adding, “I think it’s important that everyone stands up and takes note of what’s happening in relation to this very broad and all-encompassing regulation.”

-Indeed, Tom Kang, global head of cyber insurance products at Willis Towers Watson, stated that in the U.S., both CCPA and the NY Privacy Act raise the baseline for all companies.
+Indeed, Tom Kang, global head of cyber insurance products at Willis Towers Watson, believes that in the U.S., both CCPA and the New York Privacy Act raise the baseline for all companies.